 After a fruitless search for further knowledge of Abraxas, Sinclair has a second dream, which he declares to be the most important of his life.
 In this dream, Sinclair returns to his father’s house, and the sparrowhawk on the coat of arms lights up in greeting.
 Moving to embrace his mother, Sinclair finds in her place a powerful androgynous being, whose features remind him both of his mother and of Max Demian.
 This entity enfolds him in a passionate embrace, which, in the dream, he gladly returns, in an act of both worship and transgression.

-Sinclair draws from the dream a number of insights.
+Sinclair draws a number of insights from his dream.
 In an allusion to Beatrice in the previous episode of the novel, he perceives that Love is neither a “dark animal drive” (ein tierisch dunkler Trieb) nor “spiritualised adoration” (fromm vergeistigte Anbeterschaft), but both of these at once, and much more.
 He also perceives that he is actively calling Abraxas into his life.
 The ‘God’, he now sees, stands for both man and woman, holiness and unholiness, innocence and guilt, all mixed together.
 The ‘both and much more’ of warring qualities, what has sometimes been referred to as the ‘unity’ or ‘conjunction’ of opposites, he now accepts as an existential task he must embrace in his life.